keu/docs/astro/deploy-code.md

 - `astro deploy`: This command pushes every file in your Astro project to all Airflow components in your Deployment.
 This includes your `Dockerfile`, DAGs, plugins, and all Python and OS-level packages.
 - `astro deploy --dags`: This command pushes only the code that exists in the `/dags` directory of your Astro project to a running Deployment on Astro.
 When you only need to push changes to your DAGs, running this command is a faster development experience than running `astro deploy` since it does not require installing your dependencies.

-To run `astro deploy --dags`, you must first enable the [DAG-only deploys](deploy-code.md#deploy-dags-only) feature for each Deployment.
+To run `astro deploy --dags`, you must first enable the [DAG-only deploys](deploy-code.md#enable-dag-only-deploys-on-a-deployment) feature for each Deployment.

 Follow the steps in this document to manually push your Astro project to a Deployment.
 For production environments, Astronomer recommends automating all code deploys with CI/CD.
 See [CI/CD](ci-cd.md).

+To exclude specific files during a code deploy, see [Ignore files with `.airflowignore`](develop-project.md#deploy-dags-only).

 :::caution